ingo/ingo.github.io/_recipes/green_tomato_gazpacho.md

 title: Green Tomato Gazpacho
 ---

 Perfect for a light lunch or appetizer.
-This recipe for Green Tomato Gazpacho is a delightful twist on the traditional Spanish soup.
+This recipe for green tomato gazpacho is a delightful twist on the traditional Spanish soup.
 The green tomatoes add a unique tanginess that is balanced by the cool cucumber and a hint of heat from the anaheim chili.

 ### Ingredients